 About Les Menuires Ski Resort

 There are 5 resort district areas that form Les Menuires Ski Resort, Preyerand, La Croisette, Les Fontanettes, Les Bruyeres and Grand Reberty.
-The original being La Croisette which is where the older outdated building are situated, though in the recent years these have slowly started to be resorted and revamped to make them easier on the eye.
+The original being La Croisette which is where the older outdated building is situated.
+However, in recent years these have slowly started to restore and revamped the building making them easier on the eye.

 I stayed in the more modern and stylish Reberty area, which are more traditional chalet buildings that are ski-in/ski-out.

-Overview of the Les Menuires Ski Resort Area
+Quick overview of Les Menuires Ski Resort Area

 - As it is a high altitude resort the slopes are mostly big and open without many trees around.